tarekgh/opentelemetry-dotnet/example3/readme.md

 ## What should 'Instrument' concepts be named?

-By 'Instrument' I am refering to the types that have the Record(), Add(), Set(), etc API that .NET developers would invoke to record a value and send it to the SDK.
+By 'Instrument' I am referring to the types that have the Record(), Add(), Set(), etc API that .NET developers would invoke to record a value and send it to the SDK.
 There are multiple potential names to decide on here:
 1. There is the general concept, what OpenTelemetry calls 'Instrument'.
 Some other potential terms are 'Meter', 'Metric', 'Measure', and 'Counter'.